Mexican mask-folk art: History

 After the Conquest of the Aztec Empire, a number of Spanish historians noted indigenous religious rituals and ceremonies including those that used masks.
-The Spanish banned pre Hispanic religion but the evangelizers used the cultures’ propensity for masks and spectacle to propagate the new faith, through plays and dance.
+The Spanish banned pre-Hispanic religion but the evangelizers used the cultures’ propensity for masks and spectacle to propagate the new faith, through plays and dance.
 New dances evolved from the mystery plays and allegorical dramas used by evangelists.
 One of the most important was a pageant that reenacted the battles between Christians and Moors, which used masks to imitate the Moors.
 This dance was rapidly adopted by the indigenous and performed in indigenous languages.
 Other masked dances developed in relation to Holy Week, Day of the Dead and the Conquest of Mexico, as well as Carnival, a European festival introduced by the Spanish.
 The masks for characters such as Hernán Cortés, La Malinche, shepherds, devils, kings developed and became very diverse.

 Little is known about masks from the colonial era, but at least some came from the same workshops that produced saint images, which had sophisticated and realistic depictions of faces.
 Others were mostly likely made by those who sold or rented costumes to performers.
 Some may have been made by the dancers themselves.

 The developing dances and other masked events became part of a syncretism of Catholic and native traditions and belief, especially Carnival and Holy Week, with the first coinciding with the Aztec New Year and new agricultural cycle.
 In addition, many of the masks developed during this time mocked colonial overlords.
-For these reasons, a various times, masks and dances were forbidden by authorities from the 16th to 18th centuries.
+For these reasons, at various times, masks and dances were forbidden by authorities from the 16th to 18th centuries.

 Despite these prohibitions, masked celebrations survived until Independence, when Mexican Inquisition laws were completely repealed.
 What remained were a number of indigenous practices overlaid with Catholic and other European traditions.
 While traditional hand-crafted indigenous masks were not held in high esteem, in Mexican cities of the 19th century, the buying of masks and costumes at stores was done, especially for Carnival.

 After the Mexican Revolution a number of aspects of traditional Mexican life became revalued, including traditional and rural handcrafts.
 Today, masked festivals and dances are most prevalent in areas of the country with large concentrations of indigenous peoples.
 Sophisticated masks made by saint makers still can be found in the states of Tlaxcala, Puebla, Oaxaca, Chiapas and Michoacán, but in most areas masks are made by lesser craftsmen.
 Past history and customs live on in traditional dances.
 These include the Conquest, Independence, and the Battle of Puebla, using masked characters.